ClannadKey/audio-video-match/README.md

 # audio-video-match

-Matching 120x128(audio feature, output of the VGG) and 120x128(video feature, output of the inception）.
+Matching 120x128(audio feature, output of the VGG) and 120x1024(video feature, output of the Inception）.

 We got 96.7% top5 accuracy in the test samples when 30 A(audio) match 30 V(video).